 In most cases, once a WordPress blank page appears you wouldn’t be able to login to your WordPress admin panel.
-In this case, you’ll need to access your site via FTP client to access WordPress plugin directory.
+In this case, you’ll need to access your site via an FTP client to access the WordPress plugin directory.

 Once you logged in with an FTP client, follow the below steps to find and deactivate the faulty plugin.